 Your clients want to change something in their life, and the pain points are the obstacles getting in their way.

-When we started the website template shop for life coaches, it was because of one primary pain point our clients have: they want beautiful sites, but they don’t want to spend a fortune on them.
+When we started the website template shop for coaches, it was because of one primary pain point our clients have: they want beautiful sites, but they don’t want to spend a fortune on them.

 We both had our own website agencies, and we were painfully familiar with the phrase “I love your work, but I can’t afford your prices.”
 Price was a huge pain point for our clients.